MattGibney/BlitRPG/README.md

 ```

 ## Dependancy Management
-At this moment in time, i'm not really sure what is the best way to manage dependancies within the C++ eco system.
-With that in mind, I am currently intending to pull in dependancies using GIT sub modules, it will allow for easy control over the version of external code used and is very easy to manage.
+At this moment in time, i'm not really sure what is the best way to manage dependencies within the C++ eco system.
+With that in mind, I am currently intending to pull in dependencies using GIT sub modules, it will allow for easy control over the version of external code used and is very easy to manage.

 ## Author
 I'm a professional programmer with experience in quite a few high level languages.
 Most recently i've been spending a lot of time in the Javascript world.
 I'm very new to C++ and as a result, there will be a lot of situations where I make mistakes.
 I am very open to help and guidance.
 If you spot an issue with my code, or feel that you could do a much better job.
 I encourage you to raise a pull request to let me know!
 Please :)